Find out options for renting or buying a home through a housing association.

 Some housing associations also keep their own waiting lists, so always ask.

-To contact housing associations in your area and find out how to apply direct, you can:
+To contact housing associations in your area and find out how to apply directly:

 - search for housing associations in your area

-- ask your local council for their details
+- ask your local council for local housing association details

-- the Right to Acquire – similar to the Right to Buy, this scheme allows some housing association tenants to purchase their rented home at a discount
+- the right to acquire – this scheme allows tenants to purchase their home at a discount

-- Social Homebuy – a Government-backed scheme allowing you to buy between 25 and 100 per cent of the property you currently rent, usually on a shared ownership leasehold basis.
+- shared ownership – Government-backed scheme allowing tenants to buy 25% to 100% of their home, usually on a shared ownership lease